shravankumargulvadi/LR-Finder/README.md

+# LR Finder
-# Assignment-11
+## EVA Assignment-11
-This Repository is for the contents of Assignment 11 of the EVA
+Used 'LR Finder' to ascertain an optimal Starting point for the learning rate